FaithKauwe/css-framework/readme.md

 - Include accessible focus states and ARIA-friendly markup
 - Support composition (components work together seamlessly)

+### ✅ Web Components

+Elsa includes four custom Web Components built with vanilla JavaScript that integrate seamlessly with the CSS framework:

+**Component 1: `<elsa-callout>` — Visual, Static Component**

+**Problem it solves:**
+The callout component provides a way to display important, persistent information to users without the ephemeral nature of alerts or toasts.
+Unlike dismissible alerts, callouts are meant to stay visible as part of the page content, drawing attention to key information, tips, warnings, or success messages.

+**Why it belongs in the design system:**
+Every UI framework needs a way to highlight important information without disrupting the user's flow.
+Callouts are perfect for documentation pages, onboarding flows, and informational sections where context matters.
+They're gentler than modals but more prominent than plain text.

+**How it uses the framework's styles:**
+The callout component is fully integrated with Elsa's design token system.
+It uses `--space-lg` for padding, `--radius-md` for border radius, `--shadow-sm` for elevation, and pulls from all four color families (ice, lavender, silver, navy) for its variants.
+The typography uses `--font-family-display` for titles and respects the framework's line-height tokens for readability.

+**Future improvements:**
+- Add a dismissible variant with a close button
+- Support for `::part()` to allow external styling of internal elements
+- Optional icon positioning (left, top, or inline)
+- Animation on first appearance

+---

+**Component 2: `<elsa-toggle>` — Interactive Component**

+**Problem it solves:**
+Toggle switches are essential for binary settings (on/off, enabled/disabled).
+They provide clearer visual feedback than checkboxes for settings and preferences, making the current state immediately obvious at a glance.
+The component handles all the complexity of keyboard navigation, ARIA attributes, and state management automatically.

+**Why it belongs in the design system:**
+Modern applications need elegant controls for settings panels, feature flags, and user preferences.
+A well-designed toggle that matches the framework's aesthetic ensures consistency across all interactive elements.
+It's especially useful in dashboards and admin interfaces where users make frequent configuration changes.

+**How it uses the framework's styles:**
+The toggle uses the framework's Ice Queen color palette extensively.
+The track transitions from `--color-silver-3` (unchecked) to `--color-ice-3` (checked), with borders using complementary shades.
+The thumb animation uses `--transition-base` for smooth movement, and the component respects `--radius-full` for perfect circles.
+Focus states use `--color-ice-3` for the outline, maintaining visual consistency with other interactive elements.

+**Future improvements:**
+- Size variants (small, medium, large)
+- Loading state with animated indicator
+- Color variants (success, warning, danger)
+- Optional labels inside the toggle itself

+---

+**Component 3: `<elsa-snowfall>` — Smart Component**

+**Problem it solves:**
+The snowfall component demonstrates how design systems can include delightful, ambient animations that enhance user experience without being intrusive.
+It provides a full-screen canvas-based animation system that's performant (60fps), responsive, and controllable.
+More broadly, it showcases how to build dynamic visual effects that work across different screen sizes and devices.

+**Why it belongs in the design system:**
+While not every project needs falling snow, the pattern is valuable: a non-blocking, purely decorative element that adds personality and polish.
+This same architecture could power confetti celebrations, particle effects, ambient backgrounds, or seasonal themes.
+It proves the framework can handle both utilitarian components and moments of delight.

+**How it uses the framework's styles:**
+The snowfall component doesn't use CSS directly (it draws on canvas), but it respects the framework's philosophy of controllability and token-driven design.
+It can be controlled via attributes (like design tokens) and exposes a JavaScript API that follows the same patterns as other framework utilities.
+The component integrates seamlessly with the CSS by using `position: fixed`, `pointer-events: none`, and high z-index to layer above content without interfering with layout or interactions.

+**Future improvements:**
+- Different particle shapes (stars, hearts, leaves for other seasons)
+- Wind effects and turbulence
+- Performance mode for lower-end devices
+- Color variants to match different themes
+- Collision detection with page elements
+- Particle pooling for better memory management

+---

+**Bonus Component: `<elsa-snow-control>` — Interactive Component**

+**Problem it solves:**
+The snow control component demonstrates inter-component communication—a critical pattern in modern web development.
+It provides an intuitive slider interface to control another component's behavior in real-time, showing how components can work together as a system rather than in isolation.

+**Why it belongs in the design system:**
+Component ecosystems are more powerful than individual components.
+The snow control showcases how to build "controller" components that manipulate other parts of the UI.
+This pattern applies to media players, animation controls, settings panels, and any scenario where one component needs to orchestrate another.

+**How it uses the framework's styles:**
+The slider component uses an ice-blue gradient background (`--color-ice-6` to `--color-ice-2`) with custom-styled thumb elements that feature `--shadow-ice` for visual depth.
+The label uses `--font-family-display`, and spacing follows `--space-sm`.
+The hover and focus states use framework transition tokens for smooth interactions.
+Even browser-specific pseudo-elements (`::-webkit-slider-thumb`, `::-moz-range-thumb`) are styled to match the Ice Queen aesthetic.

+**Future improvements:**
+- Preset buttons (Light, Medium, Heavy)
+- Visual preview of intensity
+- Support for controlling multiple targets
+- Keyboard shortcuts for quick adjustments
+- Remember last setting in localStorage

+---

+**Integration Features:**
+- All components use the `elsa-` prefix for consistency
+- Components dispatch custom events for inter-component communication
+- Full keyboard accessibility with ARIA support
+- Slots allow flexible content insertion
+- Attributes control behavior (like design tokens for styling)
+- See `web-components-demo.html` for live examples

 ### ✅ Utility Classes

 Over 100 single-purpose utility classes for quick styling adjustments: